I love and adore dogs of all kinds. My baby passed away 2 years ago after our precious 10 years together. I know how precious they are to each of you.

 Your baby will be a part of our family when we take him or her in.
 Play and dig holes in the backyard is fine.
 Don't worry if he or she is not house broken yet.
 We will help during the process.

-It is not coincidence that we meet one another, it will not be coincindence if we don't.
+It is not coincidence that we meet, it will not be coincidence if we don't.
 All is good.
 May you have a fulfilled life with the participant of your puppies.